-What To Do If You Are Arrested in Arizona
+What to Do if Arrested in Arizona

 At Montano Arentz & Associates, PLLC, their criminal defense attorneys in Phoenix and surrounding areas of Arizona can help you with any criminal case.
 If you are arrested, you have a right to speak to an attorney and our criminal defense attorneys are available 24 hours a day to help you.
 If you have been arrested or are under criminal investigation, please call us at (602) 258-8888 immediately.

 Arrest and Detainment laws in Arizona